Skip to content

 What it sounds like: A constant low-pitched humming, droning, or roaring that sounds like driving on a rough road surface — except it does not go away when the road surface changes.
 The noise gets louder at highway speeds.
 You can sometimes identify which side the bad bearing is on by gently swerving: if the noise gets louder when you turn right, the left bearing is likely the problem (because turning right loads the left side more), and vice versa.
 In advanced stages, the humming progresses to a harsher grinding and you may feel a vibration through the steering wheel or the floor of the vehicle.

-Repair cost: $200 to $500 per wheel.
-The bearing itself costs $40 to $150.
-Labor runs $150 to $350 depending on whether the bearing is a press-in style (requires a hydraulic press and more labor) or a bolt-on hub assembly (simpler to replace).
+Repair cost: The cost depends on whether the bearing is a press-in style (requires a hydraulic press and more labor) or a bolt-on hub assembly (simpler to replace).
 Most modern vehicles use a hub and bearing assembly that bolts on as a complete unit, which keeps labor costs more predictable.
 Some trucks and SUVs have larger, more expensive bearings.
-Luxury vehicles like BMW and Mercedes can run $400 to $600+ per wheel due to part costs.
+Luxury vehicles like BMW and Mercedes cost more due to higher part prices.
+Call AutoBlast at (856) 546-8880 for a free estimate.

 Is it safe to drive?
 A noisy wheel bearing in the early stage (just humming) is not an immediate emergency, but it should be repaired within a few weeks.
 A grinding or growling wheel bearing is more urgent — the bearing is significantly degraded and could seize.
 A seized wheel bearing can lock the wheel, which at highway speed is extremely dangerous.
 If the noise is loud and getting worse, do not delay.